mattp773/Programming-Assignment-2/README.md

 Your cache only needs to support reads.
 We will test your code with the test cases you developed (in txt file format).
 In this programming assignment’s grading phase, if there are questions, the TA may need to meet with each group to discuss your code, your testing, and other details.
 If you work in pairs, you should each be able to discuss any aspect of the project.

+## Extra credit:

-Extra credit: you need to implement an additional associativity policy first proposed here to obtain 15% extra credit:
+You need to implement an additional associativity policy first proposed here to obtain 15% extra credit

 Implement flexible associativity policies, such as two way associative, etc. Your code should support an additional parameter for this purpose.